single-cell-genetics/vireo/doc/genotype.rst

 Genotyping
 ==========

-Genotyping (or piling up) a list of common variants on all cells is the first step for demultiplexing with Vireo.
+Genotyping (or piling up) a list of common variants on each cell is a pre-step for demultiplexing them with Vireo.
 This step requires some bioinformatics efforts, but thanks to many developers in this community, there are a few good existing software to use.

-Genotyping cells can be divided into the following two sub-steps, and in different situations, the strategy may need to be optimised for a high quality genotyping data to demultiplex cells.
+Genotyping cells can be divided into the following two sub-steps, and in different situations, the strategy may need to be customised for ensuring high quality genotyping data to demultiplex cells.

 **Recommended strategies for genotyping cells:**